Competition numbers of planar graphs: Competition numbers of planar graphs

+A \emph{hole} of a graph is an induced cycle of length at least four.
+In 2005, Kim~\cite{kim2005graphs} conjectured that every graph $G$ with $h(G)$ holes satisfies $k(G) \le h(G)+1$, which was proven by Mckay {\it et al.}~\cite{mckay2014competition} in 2014.
+By the way, Corollary~\ref{cor:planar} sometimes gives a better bound for planar graphs as one can see from the example given in Figure~\ref{fig:hole}.

-By using Proposition~\ref{prop:cne}, we may represent the competition number of a certain plane graph in terms of primary predator index, the number of faces, and the number of maximal cliques.
-Let $G$ be a plane graph.
-Kuratowski's theorem tells us that $G$ contains no $K_5$ as a subgraph, so any maximal cliques in $G$ consists of at most four vertices.
+Let $G$ be a planar graph.
+Kuratowski's theorem tells us that $G$ contains no $K_5$ as a subgraph, so any maximal clique in $G$ consists of at most four vertices.
 For $i=2,3,4$, we denote by $c_i(G)$ the number of maximal cliques of size $i$ in $G$.

+We have shown that $k(G) = \theta_e(G) - |V(G)| + \widetilde{k}(G)$ in Proposition~\ref{prop:formula} for a graph $G$ having a competition-effective edge clique cover.
+Since a nonempty diamond-free graph has a competition-effective edge clique cover, it satisfies the equality.
+Furthermore, if a nonempty graph $G$ is diamond-free and planar, then $\theta_e(G)$ can be represented in terms of $|E(G)|$, $c_3(G)$, and $c_4(G)$ as shown in the following proposition.

-\begin{Prop} Let $G$ be a connected diamond-free plane graph.
+\begin{Prop} Let $G$ be a connected diamond-free planar graph.
 Then